Polynesian to Magic Kingdom: Monorail, Boat & Walking Times

 The boat is the page's reason to exist — when it's running

 Polynesian's direct boat to MK is the only direct resort boat to Magic Kingdom on the lagoon (Grand Floridian's boat stops at Polynesian first; Contemporary doesn't have one).
 When the dock is open, the boat is the fastest way home after fireworks.
-When the dock is closed, this route page is essentially "use the monorail or walk."
+When the dock is closed, the monorail is your only way back.

 MK has two separate boat docks — get on the right one